See used and available storage space on your Mac

 System: Contains macOS system applications and files.
 Examples include Mail, Terminal, Calculator, and Time Machine Local Snapshots.

 The remaining space is free storage space.
 Free storage space is physically open space on a disk.
 Available storage space includes free storage space and purgeable disk caches (disk space might be both available and used at the same time).

-To save additional storage space, use the custom storage recommendations for optimising storage on your Mac.
+To save additional storage space, use the custom storage recommendations for optimizing storage on your Mac.
 To view these options, click Manage.
-See Optimise storage space.
+See Optimize storage space.